 Many succulent plants, including Echeveria have strategies such as a waxy coating on the leaves, or a covering of hairs to prevent too much water loss.

 Water according to the temperature, as Echeveria will need much more water in the full heat of summer, and lots less when it’s cool or rainy.

 The best water to use is rainwater captured off a roof as it doesn’t have the minerals that can mar the bloom or pruinose on the leaves of Echeveria and other succulent plants.

 I also recommend using tempered water for watering Echeveria.
-There is evidence that there is less potential for root rot if the water is warmed.
+It makes sense that there is less potential for root rot if the water is warmed.